ryanmeasel/dotfiles/README.md

 # dotfiles
-This repository is a collection of configuration files and installation scripts to initialize new environments (new computer, VM, container, etc).
+This repository is a collection of configuration files and installation scripts used to initialize new environments (new computer, VM, container, etc).

 ## Configuartion